How to Use the Exit Step in Your Flodesk Workflow

 2. Click the X icon in the top right corner.

-• They’ll continue when new steps are added.
+• They will continue automatically when you add new steps

 Exit step in your Workflow Analytics